-Hi, my name is Alex Quinn and I’ve been working at ZSL on the range-wide okapi conservation project for the last 8 months.
-In among a huge number of other jobs, my main task during that time has been to help prepare for a workshop we’ve just held in the Democratic Republic of Congo (DRC) to develop the first-ever conservation strategy for the okapi (Okapia johnstoni), or forest giraffe, a species only found in the central/north-eastern rainforest of DRC.
-To start with, this involved spending time buried deep in the basement of ZSL’s historic library, reading everything I could find on the okapi including books over a hundred years old.
+Hi, my name is Alex Quinn and I’ve been working at London Zoo on a zoology research project for the last 8 months.
+In among a huge number of other jobs related to the latest research in zoology, my main task during that time has been to help prepare for a workshop we’ve just held in the Democratic Republic of Congo (DRC) to develop the first-ever conservation strategy for the okapi (Okapia johnstoni), or forest giraffe, a species only found in the central/north-eastern rainforest of DRC.
+To start with, this involved spending time buried deep in the basement of zslblogs’s historic library, reading everything I could find on the okapi including books over a hundred years old.
 I then compiled all the information I had found into an okapi ‘status review’, which included information on its biology, ecology, historic and current distribution, threats, and relevant research and conservation management.

 More recently I visited DRC itself to help with the workshop, which took place over four days in May in Kisangani, capital of Orientale Province, at a hotel on the banks of the river Congo.
 The workshop was hosted by the Governor of Orientale Province and coordinated by ZSL and the IUCN SSC Giraffe and Okapi Specialist Group on behalf of ICCN, the Congolese conservation authority.
 Nearly 40 government officials, scientists, rangers, community representatives and NGO staff from all across the okapi range attended.
 While we were lucky enough to be able to fly to Kisangani (transiting via Amsterdam, Kigali and then briefly via the town of Goma in eastern DRC, which was bombed by M23 rebels scarcely 24 hours after we passed through), some participants, such as a chief from a village based up in the remote Bili-Akiti region, spent up to three days travelling by road or river – which certainly serves to underline their commitment!